 Allergy drops work the same way as shots.
 By administering a little bit of the allergen, your reaction gradually gets better.
 Like shots, allergy drops can be used as an effective long-term treatment for allergies.
 They are more convenient than shots because they can be taken at home, and they are pain-free.
 No more painful shots and no more weekly trips to the doctor's office.
 They are also easier and more convenient for kids.

 Again, like shots, symptoms will not improve overnight, but with dedicated treatment, your allergies will improve over a few years.

 Medical therapy provides short-term relief and may be enough of a solution for people with seasonal allergies or those whose symptoms are not severe.

 If your symptoms do not improve with the use of medications, you should consult with an allergist over alternative treatments such as immunotherapy.

 Antihistamines are often the go-to drug for treating allergy symptoms.
-They work by reducing or blocking histamines, chemicals produced by the immune system that are responsible for many common allergy symptoms including runny nose, stuffy nose, and itchy, watery eyes.
+They work by reducing or blocking histamines, chemicals produced by the immune system responsible for many common symptoms including runny nose, stuffy nose, and itchy, watery eyes.
 They are available in tablets, capsules, liquids, nasal sprays, and eye drops.
 Antihistamines can cause side effects such as drowsiness, dry mouth, dizziness, and nausea, though newer generation antihistamines have fewer side effects.